douglasnacl/DouglasNaCl/README.md

 ![Header](https://raw.githubusercontent.com/douglasnacl/DouglasNaCl/main/assets/cover.png "Header")
 ## 😀 Hey guys | E aí pessoal 😀

-My name is Douglas Oliveira and I'm a graduated in Agribusiness Engineer(Agroindustry Production Engineering).
-I'm currently studying for a master’s degree in Computational Modeling in Science and Technology.
+My name is Douglas Oliveira and I am graduated in Agribusiness Engineer(Agroindustry Production Engineering).
+I am currently studying for a master’s degree in Computational Modeling in Science and Technology.
 You can find me on <a href="https://twitter.com/DouglasNaCl">
 <img src="https://raw.githubusercontent.com/douglasnacl/DouglasNaCl/main/assets/icons/twitter.png" width="20"/> </a> and also in the <a href="https://www.linkedin.com/in/douglas--oliveira/">
 <img src="https://raw.githubusercontent.com/douglasnacl/DouglasNaCl/main/assets/icons/linkedin.png" width="18"/> </a>.